-- Assisting and supporting the Social Change Innovators collaboration including group meetings from calendar planning and agenda setting to taking minutes and sending follow-up emails
+- Supporting meetings at different stages, from calendar planning and agenda setting, to taking minutes and sending follow-up emails

 - Creating, editing and updating documents for various group purposes

-- Fostering relations with members within the Catalyst 2030 network and within the online platform
+- Coordinating relations with members within the Catalyst 2030 network

-- Working as an active part of the Systems Learning Team, supporting the work of other teams across the Catalyst 2030 Secretariat
+- Working as an active member of the Systems Learning Team, supporting the work of other teams across the Catalyst 2030 Secretariat

-- Assisting with projects, including organising events focused on systems change learning involving social entrepreneurs and their peers, which may include internal events like Catalysing Change Week or external partner events
+- Managing projects, including organising events focused on systems change learning involving social entrepreneurs and their peers, which may include internal events like Catalysing Change Week or external partner events

 - Other ad hoc tasks